jpark314/dotfiles/README.md

     * Everytime I try to open vim, it fails to connect to ycm_server and requires to restart, but nothing changes
   * Added auto-pairs to automatically add closing braces/brackets
   * Added tmux.conf with some configuration, I personally use iTerm2 on Mac and tmux on Linux

+* Note on 03/24/2017:
+  * So, I'm now trying to learn how to use emacs professionally to somewhat replace all bloated IDEs.
+Also, I've disabled cursorline and cursorcolumn when using on my Mac, since iterm2 just can't handle cursorlines and lags hella bad